artilleryio/artillery/examples/README.md

 # Artillery Examples

 This repo contains examples of how to use various features in Artillery.
-Every examples is self-contained and can be run as-is without external dependencies (other than those in `package.json`).
+Every example is self-contained and can be run as-is without external dependencies (other than those in `package.json`).

 ## Example test definitions